 The Treasurer shall be the Chief Financial Officer of the corporation and shall have charge and custody of and be responsible for all funds and securities of the corporation and shall keep regular books of all receipts and disbursements of the corporation, and in general shall perform such other duties as may be assigned to him/her by the Board of Directors or the President.
 The Treasurer shall disburse out of the funds of the corporation payment of such just demands against the corporation as may from time to time be authorized by the Board of Directors.
-The Treasurer shall sign or countersign all checks, notes and such other instruments or obligations as require his/her signature, and shall perform all duties incident to his/her office, or that are properly required of him/her by the Board of Directors' authority and responsibility for the signing of checks, notes and other obligations may be assigned to either the President or Treasurer or such other officer or officers as the Board of Directors may designate from time to time.
+The Treasurer shall sign or countersign all checks, notes and such other instruments or obligations as require his/her signature, and shall perform all duties incident to his/her office, or that are properly required of him/her by the Board of Directors, provided, however, that by resolution of the Board of Directors' authority and responsibility for the signing of checks, notes and other obligations may be assigned to either the President or Treasurer or such other officer or officers as the Board of Directors may designate from time to time.